armandosunny/EcoNicheS/README.md

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/672be5b8-dd70-42be-938e-83586211bfd8)

 > [!CAUTION]
 >  If you selected the MAXENT model and the files necessary to use it are not found in the working directory, in the pop-up legends in the console we can read the following warning message that indicates that it is necessary to have the files to perform the analysis with this model.
+You can go to the [MAXENT model](https://github.com/armandosunny/EcoNicheS/blob/main/README.md#maxent-model) section of this manual to find the files.

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/d061477f-ed9e-4328-b100-5f9c04d41053)